codex-academy/codeX_Feb2015Intro/t3-one-block-changing-colours.md

 </html>
 ```

-Once you're done, add your changes to git by using the same commands as you used for the tasks above.
+Once you're done, add your changes to git by using the same commands as you used for the previous tasks.

 ---